nickjj/dotfiles/README.md

 Another option is to fork this repo and use that, then periodically pull and merge updates.
 It's really up to you.

+### How to add custom themes to the set-theme script?

+After installing these dotfiles you'll have a `~/.local/bin/set-theme` script.
+It's a zero dependency Python 3 script.

+1. Open the above file
+2. Check out the `THEMES` dictionary near the top of the file
+3. Copy one of the existing themes' dictionary items, such as `gruvbox` or `one`
+4. Rename the dictionary's key to whatever the theme's colorscheme name is in Vim
+5. Adjust all of the colors and additional values in your new dictionary item as you see fit
+6. Run `set-theme cooltheme`, replacing `cooltheme` with whatever name you used in step 4

+Your terminal and tmux colors will update automatically, but if you have Vim already open you'll need to manually run this command from within Vim to reload your config `:so $MYVIMRC`.

+### How to use a different terminal in the set-theme script?

+I'm using the Microsoft Terminal but if you're using something else then your terminal's colors won't get updated by this script because the script looks for strings that are in MS terminal's config, but it's not painful to change.

+You'll want to adjust the `set-theme` script by doing this:

+1. Change the `terminal_config` variable to reference your terminal config's path
+2. Change the regex in the `change_terminal_theme` function to use your terminal's config option names
+3. Optionally install Gruvbox, One or any other themes (the MS Terminal config in this repo includes them)

 ### How to fix Vim taking a long time to open when inside of WSL?